oracle/graal/docs/TESTS.md

 additional "free" test cases for a given C/C++ file.
 DragonEgg requires a GCC in the aforementioned versions.

-`mx su-pulldragonegg` downloads both DragonEgg and Clang.
+`mx pulldragonegg` downloads both DragonEgg and Clang.
 You can set certain environment variables to tell Sulong where to find the binaries:

 - Sulong expects to find Clang 3.2 in `$DRAGONEGG_LLVM/bin`